tetrahedronix/essential-script/readme.txt

 2. Setup in minutes.
 3. Uses [Codemirror](http://codemirror.net/) for syntax highlighting.
 4. You choose where to append/include the script and where to exclude it.
-5. Support JavaScript/XML/HTML
+5. Support JavaScript/XML/HTML.
+6. With Widgets.
-6. Free as in speech.
+7. Free as in speech.

 == Installation ==
 This section describes how to install the plugin and get it working: